haiwera-silk-cd/magento-devdocs/_includes/install/sampledata/sample-data-rc1-cli.md

 To upgrade to Magento 2.1 sample data using the command line:

-1. Log in to your Magento server as, or switch to, the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
+1. Log in to your Magento server as, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
 2. Change to the Magento installation directory.
 3. Back up your current `composer.json`: